-- Once the craft motion is safely controlled by the outboard, stop the wheels by returning the Speed Joystick to the neutral position. - Press the Bow Wheel switch to the 'Wheels Up' position to raise the front wheel and leg out of the water.
-Hold the switch until the leg is fully raised and the confirmation 'beep' sound is heard. - Repeat the process with the Stern Wheels . - Once both front and rear legs are fully raised, the inboard engine can be stopped by setting the Engine On Off switch to the 'Off' position.
-See Turning Off the Inboard on page 3-15
+- Once the craft motion is safely controlled by the outboard, stop the wheels by returning the Speed Joystick to the neutral position. - Move the Inboard Throttle towards the 'Lift' position. - Press the Bow Wheel switch to the 'Wheels Up' position to raise the front wheel and leg out of the water.
+Hold the switch until the leg is fully raised and the confirmation 'beep' sound is heard.

+- Repeat the process with the Stern Wheels. - Once both front and rear legs are fully raised, the inboard engine can be stopped by returning the Inboard Ignition Key to the vertical position.
+See Turning off the Inboard on page 3-15